seananderson/metafolio/inst/ms/ms.md

 portfolio properties by inspecting example population time series (Fig.
 \ref{f:sp}c, d).
-If only the upper or lower half of thermal tolerances is conserved, the portfolio tends to alternate between performing well and poorly, depending on the environmental conditions, resulting in a risker portfolio (Fig.
+If only the upper or lower half of thermal tolerances is conserved, the portfolio tends to alternate between performing well and poorly, depending on the environmental conditions, resulting in a riskier portfolio (Fig.
 \ref{f:sp}e).
 This risk is buffered when a diversity of thermal tolerances is conserved (Fig.
 \ref{f:sp}c) and the resulting asynchrony in population abundance (\somcor).